ivansmarchuk/Snake/README.md

 * Java runtime installed
 #### How to play the game:

-* Just download the SnakeGame.jar file
+* Just download the Snake.jar file
 * Run it